akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

   A means of flow-control, a way for consumers of data to notify a producer about their current availability, effectively slowing down the upstream producer to match their consumption speeds.
   In the context of Akka Streams back-pressure is always understood as *non-blocking* and *asynchronous*.
+Non-Blocking
+  Means that a certain operation does not hinder the progress of the calling thread, even if it takes long time to finish the requested operation.
 Processing Stage
   The common name for all building blocks that build up a Flow or FlowGraph.
   Examples of a processing stage would be  operations like ``map()``, ``filter()``, stages added by ``transform()`` like :class:`PushStage`, :class:`PushPullStage`, :class:`StatefulStage` and graph junctions like ``Merge`` or ``Broadcast``.
   For the full list of built-in processing stages see :ref:`stages-overview`

+When we talk about *asynchronous, non-blocking backpressure* we mean that the processing stages available in Akka Streams will not use blocking calls but asynchronous message passing to exchange messages between each other, and they will use asynchronous means to slow down a fast producer, without blocking its thread.
+This is a thread-pool friendly design, since entities that need to wait (a fast producer waiting on a slow consumer) will not block the thread but can hand it back for further use to an underlying thread-pool.

 Defining and running streams
 ----------------------------